DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/basics/application_types.md

 See the [Client Credentials Quick Start]({{< ref "/quickstarts/1_client_credentials" >}}) for a sample how to use it.

 ## Interactive Clients
 This is the most common type of client scenario: web applications, SPAs or native/mobile apps with interactive users.
+See the [Interactive Applications Quick Start]({{< ref "/quickstarts/2_interactive" >}}) for a sample how to use it.

 {{% notice note %}}
 Feel free to skip to the summary, if you don't care about all the technical details.